 A country with great people, multicultural in every aspect, great education system, high quality of life.
 Really, despite the weather, I don’t see why someone wouldn’t want to spend some time in this amazing country.
 It does get cold in the winter, yes…I get it.
 But there are places with milder temperatures, even in the winter time.
 And there’s always something fun to do in the winter, too.

 So, if you’re like me – in love with Canada.
 Or if you want to improve your English or even learn some French, I have a great tip on how to legally work and travel in Canada.

-Young citizens from over 30 countries can apply to the International Experience Canada, after checking their eligibility.
-Your age and citizenship will help determine if you can participate.
+IEC stands for International Experience Canada.
+IEC is a work and travel program for young citizens from over 30 countries, that allows young foreigners to work and travel while in Canada.
+After checking the eligibility, such as age and citizenship, you can determine if you can participate to work in Canada.
 Usually, if you are between 18 to 35 years old you can apply.
-But I know that for some countries, the age limit is 18 to 29 or 30 years old.
+But for some countries, the age limit is 29 or 30 years old.